ilteoood/SiteAlert-Python/README.md

 > To use the Telegram notification, you must install pyTelegramBotAPI.
 For further information see [this][2] amazing project and my [SiteAlert_bot.py][3] script to create and interact with a Telegram bot.

-**NOTE: this function will work only under Linux or Mac OS X systems.**

 ------------------------
 ###License: